DeutscheSoft/toolkit/docs/Main.md

 It is therefore expected to be compatible with any JavaScript framework, however this is not a design goal. toolkit should work in all browser which support ECMAScript 5.
 In addition there is some amount of compatibility code in order to allow it to run inside of Internet Explorer 9.
-Future versions of toolkit may remove these fall-backs.
+Future versions of toolkit may remove these fallbacks.